OSCAR-CASALS/RANDOMQUOTES/README.md

 # RANDOMQUOTES
 This is a web app made with React that displays a random quotes.
-WARNING: A LOT OF THE QUOTES ARE JOKES AND ARE NOT MEANT TO BE TAKEN SERIOUSLY(SPECIALLY THE ROASTS)
+WARNING: A LOT OF THE QUOTES ARE JOKES AND ARE NOT MEANT TO BE TAKEN SERIOUSLY(SPECIALLY THE ROASTS).
+You can visit the web app <a href="https://oscar-casals.github.io/RANDOMQUOTES/">here</a>.